lampy255/go-longpoll/README.md

     log.Fatal(err)
 }

+// Take input from CLI and send it to "server1" scanner := bufio.NewScanner(os.Stdin)
+fmt.Println("Enter messages to send to the server and press Enter to send") for {
+    // .Scan() waits for a line to be completed, i.e., the user presses Enter. scanned := scanner.Scan()
+    if !scanned {
+        // If we reach EOF or an error occurred, break break
+    }

-// Send a message to the server err := manager.Send("server1", "Hello from client!", nil) if err != nil {
+    err := manager.Send("server1", scanner.Text(), nil)
+    if err != nil {
         log.Println(err)
+    }
 }
 ```